The Jacksons: Next Generation: Background

 Performing since the 1980s, the sons of Tito Jackson, Taj, Taryll and TJ, known as the music group 3T had success in the 1990s, selling more than three million copies of their debut album, Brotherhood, and touring in Europe in early 1997.

 On August 3, 2015, Lifetime announced that they ordered a docuseries which would follow the three brothers as they work to jumpstart their career, plan to record a new album.
-They are portrayed "as traditional family men while living up to the pressures and demands that comes with their last name 'facing constant rumorus, stalkers and frauds who all want a piece of anything and anyone related to the family’s legacy.'”
-Talking to journalist Paulette Cohn, TJ Jackson said “For me, it’s about showing who we are as a family, and going beyond the brand ‘Jackson,’ and showing that there's real people behind that brand.
-Taryll Jackson said, "It’s also finding a way for us to do something, where the focus is not just us, but what it is we’re doing.
-“If we’re creating an album, how do we make it about the music and not about Michael Jackson’s nephews?”
+They are portrayed "as traditional family men while living up to the pressures and demands that comes with their last name 'facing constant rumours, stalkers and frauds who all want a piece of anything and anyone related to the family's legacy.'"
+Talking to journalist Paulette Cohn, TJ Jackson said "For me, it's about showing who we are as a family, and going beyond the brand 'Jackson,' and showing that there's real people behind that brand.
+Taryll Jackson said, "It's also finding a way for us to do something, where the focus is not just us, but what it is we're doing.
+"If we're creating an album, how do we make it about the music and not about Michael Jackson's nephews?"

 Taj Jackson wanted to use the series to counter rumors and misconceptions about his family.
-"We are a private family but at the same time, with social media, if you don’t address certain things, people think it’s true and people keep spreading those lies and rumors.
-I’ve seen people quote stuff on message boards that are completely false... then someone else picks it up and starts quoting it, and it’s kind of one of those things where we have to just nip it in the bud."
+"We are a private family but at the same time, with social media, if you don't address certain things, people think it's true and people keep spreading those lies and rumors.
+I've seen people quote stuff on message boards that are completely false... then someone else picks it up and starts quoting it, and it's kind of one of those things where we have to just nip it in the bud."
 Reportedly, two of Michael's children asked to be in the show after their cousin TJ pulled them aside and told them what they were planning to do.